VMGWARE/ContainerEchoes/docs/docs/20-setup.md

 - Set environment variables as per your setup requirements (see [Environment Variables](30-env-vars.md)).
 - Configure log paths and retention policies through the web interface.

-## Next Steps

-With Container Echoes installed, the next step is to configure your environment variables as detailed in [Environment Variables](env-vars).